 Thin Film Optics and Polarized Light, 3.0 credits

 Tunnfilmsoptik och polariserat ljus, 3.0 hp

 Third-cycle education course

 6FIFMA0

 Department of Physics, Chemistry and Biology

-Valid from: Second half-year 2024
+Valid from: First half-year 2026

 Approved by

 Approved

 Registration number

 Entry requirements

 Entry requirement for studies on third-cycle education courses:

-- second-cycle degree,

-- 240 credits in required courses, including at least 60 second-cycle credits, or

-- acquisition of equivalent knowledge in some other manner
+- second-cycle degree, - 240 credits in required courses, including at least 60 second-cycle credits, or - acquisition of equivalent knowledge in some other manner

 Specific entry requirements for this course:

 Bachelor level mathematics and physics.
-It is in particular recommended to have a good knowledge in electromagnetics, wave physics and optics.
+It is in particular recommended to have a good knowledge of electromagnetics, wave physics and optics

 Specific information

-This course is overlapping with the (6 credits) course 6FIFM93 Modern Optics.
-Only one of the courses can be included in your degree.
+The course is planned and carried out according to what is stated in this syllabus.
+Course evaluation, analysis and suggestions for improvement should be fed back to the Research and PhD studies Committee (FUN) by the course coordinator.

 Learning outcomes

 The aim of the course is to give in-depth knowledge of optics.
 After successful examination the student should be able to ...

-- reproduce, explain, analyze, and use physical concepts, relations, and methods related to materials optics especially for thin films.

-- reproduce, explain, analyze, and use physical concepts, relations, and methods related to polarization optics.
+- reproduce, explain, analyze, and use physical concepts, relations, and methods related to materials optics especially for thin films. - reproduce, explain, analyze, and use physical concepts, relations, and methods related to polarization optics in general and to ellipsometric experiments specifically.

+Contents

-Contents The course aims to provide in-depth knowledge of several of the fields of optics.
+The course aims to provide in-depth knowledge of several of the fields of optics with emphasis on ellipsometry.
 The purpose is also to disseminate knowledge in optics to prepare for industrial applications and to understand on an overall level the results of ongoing international optics research.
 The ambition is to describe the path from theory to application and at the same time provide models, methodology and tools that are practically useful.
 The studies include mathematical models for analysis to provide physical / mathematical tools that are useful for developing and describing the optical systems, methods and components that exist in different environments in society and that need further development.
 Basic theory is anchored in physics to provide an understanding of the optics relevant to current research.
 The course connects to real-world problems through application examples to show that it is a short step between academic studies and the knowledge, and methods used in industrial development and research.
 Theories and models are tested in laboratory work and calculation steps to illustrate their usefulness and limitations.

-The course consists of two parts with subheadings according to, • Material optics: -Optical response, -Dispersion models, -Inhomogeneous materials, -Layered structures. • Polarization optics: -Polarized light, -Polarizing components, -Polarization methods.
+- The course consists of

+- Material optics:

+- -Band structure and Optical response

+- -Dispersion models

+- -Inhomogeneous materials

+- -Layered structures.

+- Ellipsometry, including polarization optics:

+- -Polarized light

+- -Polarizing components

+- -Polarization methods

+- -Instrumentation

 The lectures begin with brief repetitions of basic optics and then develop further into the more advanced concepts.
 The course also places great emphasis on the optical properties of materials and in many cases, the theory is supplemented with application examples.

-In the course, many concepts are covered including: Dispersion models, Kramers / Kronig relationships, polarizing materials, heterogeneous media, effective media concepts, Jones formalism, Stokes/Mueller formalism, spectrophotometry, polarimetry, ellipsometry.
-Guest lecturers are often invited to give more insights into the optical research front.
-Educational methods Preparation tasks covering the basic parts are available before lectures.
-The lectures are instead focused on more advanced parts of the subjects.
-An interaction with the class during the lectures is wanted.
-The knowledge is deepened and applied through special problem-solving sessions, laboratory work and group assignments.
-Continuous examination is used to encourage active participation during the course.
-Examination Hand-in Problems and/or Group Assignments Laboratory Work Written Examination Optional assignments may give bonus points on the written exam.
-Dates for examination and re-examination are scheduled according to the corresponding master-level course (Modern Optics, TFYA97).
+In the course, many concepts are covered including:

+Dispersion models, Band structure, the Kramers / Kronig relationships, polarizing materials, heterogeneous media, effective media concepts, Jones formalism, Stokes/Mueller formalism, spectrophotometry, polarimetry, ellipsometry.

+Examination

+Hand-in Problems and/or Group Assignments Laboratory Work

 Grading

 Two-grade scale

 Course literature

 Arwin, Hans, (2021) Thin Film Optics and Polarized Light Caeruleus edition (7e).
+ISBN:

-ISBN: Nordling, Carl, Österman, Jonny, (2020) Physics handbook : for science and engineering.
+Nordling, Carl, Österman, Jonny, (2020) Physics handbook : for science and engineering.
 Ninth edition (9e), Studentlitteratur Lund.
 ISBN: 9789144128061

-General information

-The course is a subset of the 6-credits course 6FIFMAo Modern Optics which is also given as a master-level course with the code TFYA97.
-Modern Optics consists of four parts (I-IV) where part II and III are covered in this course.
-If the course is withdrawn or is subject to major changes, examination according to this syllabus is normally offered on three occasions within/in close connection to the two following semesters